HVAC gauges are a very important part of troubleshooting, fixing, and repairing heating and cooling systems.

 For example, here the bottom is the working part and the top part with the hoses disconnected only keeps the hoses clean.

 The extra connections that go to nothing also keep the hoses from getting tangled and easy to store away.

 How to Use HVAC Gauges

-To use the gauges the flow of gas through a set needs to be understood.
+When using the gauges, refrigerant flow through a set needs to be understood.

 The yellow hose can connect to any external source.
 For example, a vacuum pump will have the yellow connected to it.

 While vacuuming down an HVAC unit, the low-pressure blue hose would go to the unit and the yellow hose to the vacuum pump.

 While the pump is working the blue valve will be opened to let the pump work.